-- Submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment, education, living environment or participation in a university activity; - Submission to or rejection of such conduct by an individual is used as the basis for or a factor in decisions affecting that individual's employment, education, living environment, or participation in a university activity; or - Such conduct has the purpose or effect of unreasonably interfering with an individual's employment or educational performance or creating an intimidating, hostile, or offensive environment for that individual's employment, education, living environment, or participation in a university activity.
+- " Submission to or rejection of such conduct by an individual is used as the basis for or a factor in decisions affecting that individual's employment, education, living environment, or participation in a university activity; or - " Such conduct has the purpose or effect of unreasonably interfering with an individual's employment or educational performance or creating an intimidating, hostile, or offensive environment for that individual's employment, education, living environment, or participation in a university activity.

-Examples of Sexual Harassment include unwelcome or unwanted:
+Examples of Sexual Harassment

+include unwelcome or unwanted:

-- Intentional touching, hugging, patting, kissing, squeezing, tickling - Sexual comments, joke references, stereotyping, ridicule - Pictures, email, texts, materials or electronic correspondence with content that are sexually explicit - Repeated requests for a date, after being refused - Ogling or leering, making sexual comments about an individual's body - Requests or demands (implied or stated) for sexual favors in exchange for workplace or educational advantages, such as professor to student, boss to subordinate, coach to student athlete, or any University relationship where there is a power imbalance between the parties. - Any act of stalking, dating/domestic violence, sexual exploitation, or sexual assault as described below
+- " Intentional touching, hugging, patting, kissing, squeezing, tickling - " Sexual comments, joke references, stereotyping, ridicule - " Pictures, email, texts, materials or electronic correspondence with content that are sexually explicit - " Repeated requests for a date, after being refused - " Ogling or leering, making sexual comments about an individual's body - Requests or demands (implied or stated) for sexual favors in exchange for workplace or educational advantages, such as professor to student, boss to subordinate, coach to student athlete, or any University relationship where there is a power imbalance between the parties.

+" Any act of stalking, dating/ domestic violence, sexual exploitation, or sexual assault as described below

-Sexual Violence includes stalking, dating violence, domestic violence, sexual exploitation, and sexual assault and may also violate state and federal criminal statutes.
+Sexual Misconduct includes stalking, dating violence, domestic violence, sexual exploitation, and sexual assault and may also violate state and federal criminal statutes.
 The University is obligated to investigate reports of sexual violence that occur on campus or that affect campus environment.
 For example, if a student reports that another student, employee, or other University participant sexually assaulted him/her -- even if the assault was committed off-campus - because the victim may feel unsafe or unable to continue to participate in his/her academic endeavors because of the alleged assault, ongoing harassment, or fear of retaliation.
 The University will take appropriate measures to mitigate ongoing concerns of safety and harassment and will investigate and resolve such matters pursuant to Policy 5-210.